 A matter in the Minor Civil Claims Court can be settled at any time.
 However, it will be some months before a trial occurs if the other party does not agree to your claim.
-Enforcing the judgment will take some time after this and, if the other party has been ordered to pay you money, the debt may not be paid in full straight away but in instalments.
+Enforcing the judgment will take some time after this and, if the other party has been ordered to pay you money, the debt may not be paid in full straight away but in installments.

 You would need to be available in court at the time set for your directions hearing and trial.

-Fees need to be paid when:
+Fees in relation to a minor civil action need to be paid when:

 All these costs are usually recoverable from the opposing party if you win.